 Net Present Value(NPV)

 Take an example of an eLearning course development team that is building a course for IT professionals about “information security”.
 Creating animated videos, which will help the learners understand the course faster will increase the cost of development by $10,000.
 However, the success rate and business value of course of that course would be higher, as compared to, say, simple infographic videos even though the latter would cost less.
-In a scenario like this, the present value is weighed against the expected return.
+In a scenario like this, the calculated net present value is weighed against the expected return.
 This predictive financial analysis helps the eLearning developers create the backlog efficiently.

 Pros: